Robert Browning: Early years

 Browning was born in Walworth in the parish of Camberwell, Surrey, which now forms part of the Borough of Southwark in south London.
 He was baptised on 14 June 1812, at Lock's Fields Independent Chapel, York Street, Walworth, the only son of Sarah Anna (née Wiedemann) and Robert Browning.
 His father was a well-paid clerk for the Bank of England, earning about £150 per year.
 Browning's paternal grandfather was a slave owner in Saint Kitts, West Indies, but Browning's father was an abolitionist.
 Browning's father had been sent to the West Indies to work on a sugar plantation but returned to England following a slave revolt.
-Browning's mother was the daughter of a German shipowner who had settled in Dundee, Scotland and his Scottish wife.
+Browning's mother was the daughter of a German shipowner who had settled in Dundee, Scotland with his Scottish wife.
 His paternal grandmother, Margaret Tittle, had inherited a plantation in St Kitts and was rumoured in the family to have a mixed-race ancestry including some Jamaican blood, but author Julia Markus suggests she was Kittitian rather than Jamaican.
 The evidence is inconclusive.
 Robert's father, a literary collector, had a library of some 6,000 books; many of them were rare so that Robert grew up in a household with significant literary resources.
 His mother, to whom he was close, was a devout nonconformist and a talented musician.
 His younger sister, Sarianna, also gifted, became her brother's companion in his later years, after the death of his wife in 1861.
 His father encouraged his children's interest in literature and the arts.

 By the age of 12, Browning had written a book of poetry, which he later destroyed for want of a publisher.
 After attending one or two private schools and showing an insuperable dislike of school life, he was educated at home by a tutor, using the resources of his father's library.
 By 14 he was fluent in French, Greek, Italian and Latin.
 He became an admirer of the Romantic poets, especially Shelley, whom he followed in becoming an atheist and a vegetarian.
 At 16, he studied Greek at University College London, but left after his first year.
 His parents' evangelical faith prevented his studying at either Oxford or Cambridge University, both then open only to members of the Church of England.
 He had inherited substantial musical ability through his mother, and composed arrangements of various songs.
 He refused a formal career and ignored his parents' remonstrations by dedicating himself to poetry.
 He stayed at home until the age of 34, financially dependent on his family until his marriage.
 His father sponsored the publication of his son's poems.